Lower risk

+v2.3 of the IUCN Red List categories, circa 1994–2000, which included the "Lower Risk" classification.

-Lower risk was a classification formerly used by the IUCN Red List, superseded by the Least Concern classification.
+Lower risk was a classification formerly used by the IUCN Red List, which is still found in some older assessments.
+It has been superseded by the Least Concern and Near Threatened classifications.
 Species are classified into one of nine Red List Categories: extinct, extinct in the wild, critically endangered, endangered, vulnerable, near threatened, least concern, data deficient, and not evaluated.

 The IUCN defined an animal with the conservation status of lower risk is one with populations levels high enough to ensure its survival.
 Animals with this status did not qualify as being threatened or extinct.
 However, natural disasters or certain human activities would cause them to change to either of these classifications.

-When it was in use, this classification was sub-divided into three types:
+When it was in use, this classification was sub-divided into three categories: